 7. Add Value

 Visitors to your site may or may not know what your company does.
-Even if they do, most customers will need to know what they get by signing up to your site.
+Even if they do, most customers will need to know what they get by signing up for your site.
 A landing page should add value by telling customers why they should sign up for your product.

 Adding value seems similar to the heading or subheading, but they are slightly different.
 A headliner and subheader should explain what your company does, while adding value refers to direct benefits a customer gets by signing up to your site.